Indian philosophy: Political philosophy

 The Arthashastra, attributed to the Mauryan minister Chanakya, is one of the early Indian texts devoted to political philosophy.
 It is dated to 4th century BCE and discusses ideas of statecraft and economic policy.
 The Kural text, attributed to Valluvar and dated to around 5th century CE, deals with ahimsa and morality, extending them to political philosophy and love.

+Shah Waliullah Dehlawi's Magnum Opus, the Hujjat Allah al-Baligha, considers political society to be a macrosm of the individual.
+Consequently, it distills a framework for social governance from the principles of self-governance.

 The political philosophy most closely associated with modern India is the one of ahimsa (non-violence) and Satyagraha, popularised by Mahatma Gandhi during the Indian struggle for independence.
 In turn it influenced the later independence and Civil Rights movements, especially those led by Martin Luther King Jr. and Nelson Mandela.
 Prabhat Ranjan Sarkar's Progressive Utilization Theory is also a major socio-economic and political philosophy.

 Integral humanism was a set of concepts drafted by Upadhyaya as political program and adopted in 1965 as the official doctrine of the Jan Sangh.

 Upadhyaya considered that it was of utmost importance for India to develop an indigenous economic model with a human being at center stage.
 This approach made this concept different from Socialism and Capitalism.
 Integral Humanism was adopted as Jan Sangh's political doctrine and its new openness to other opposition forces made it possible for the Hindu nationalist movement to have an alliance in the early 1970s with the prominent Gandhian Sarvodaya movement going on under the leadership of J. P. Narayan.
 This was considered to be the first major public breakthrough for the Hindu nationalist movement.